Edu Manzano: Early life

-Eduardo Manzano was born on September 14, 1955, in San Francisco, California, United States to Filipino parents.
-Due to his parentage (jus sanguinis) and the place of his birth (jus soli), he is a dual citizen of the Philippines and the United States, as per the laws of both countries.
+Eduardo Barrios Manzano was born on September 14, 1955, in San Francisco, California, United States to Hispanofilipino parents.

-Edu Manzano studied at De La Salle University in Manila.
+Manzano studied at De La Salle University in Manila.

 Acting career

 Manzano moved to the Philippines to pursue a full-time career with the local film industry.
 He was president of the actors’ group Katipunan ng mga Artista ng Pelikulang Pilipino in the 1990s.